 Dave Barker-Plummer, Senior Research Scientist

-You will need to purchase the MOOC edition of the Language, Proof and Logic courseware package.
+If you do not wish to earn the Statement of Accomplishment, you do not need to purchase the textbook or courseware package.
+However, in order to complete the course and earn a Statement of Accomplishment you must purchase the Language, Proof and Logic courseware package (including the Grade Grinder assessment service).
 The package contains software applications that you will use to complete exercises during the course.
 You will also get access to the Grade Grinder, an Internet-based assessment service for these exercises.